UChicagoCANONLab/static-analysis/README.md

 #Static Analysis

 Summer 2019 Update/Use:

-Please keep this folder in the top level of automated-assessment.
+(Last updated on 7/24)

-The use of these files relies on the following directory structure for each module:
+The use of these files relies on a directory structure that can be found in toolchain.txt, which should be read after this.

-/*MODULE*
-+ /csv
-  * /4     (a folder only for each grade present in the metadata CSV)
-  * /5
-  * /6
-  * /7
-  * /8
-  * /aggregated
-+ /graphs
-  * /pngs
-+ /json_files_by_studio
-+ metadata-*MODULE*.csv

-run.py: python3 run.py (path to CSV file of commands, each referencing a Scratch Studio)
+Additionally, `python3`, `pip3`, and the supporting modules must be installed.
+The required modules can be found in `requirements.txt`.
+All modules in this file can be installed recursively by running `pip3 install -r requirements.txt`.

+If additional modules are required later on, it is recommended to set up a virtual environment, installing `virtualenv`, so that `requirements.txt` can be updated with only modules specific to this project.

+run.py: `python3 run.py [optional module]`
+* If no argument is given, runs analysis on all modules
-* For each line in the CSV metadata file, reads 4 columns, which should include:
+* For each row (classroom) in the CSV metadata file, reads the Scratch studio URL for each module which the analysis is being conducted on
-  * StudioURL, Teacher ID, module folder, grade leve, and verbose (optional)
-* Searches for Studio locally, if not present, uses url to retrieve it, using webScrape.py
+* Uses webScrape.py to scrape the studio jsons if they are not already present locally
-* Grades each project in Studio using grade.js
+* Grades each project using grade.js

-plotGrade.py: python3 plotGrade.py (module directory)
+* Runs dataProcessing.py and plot.py to output csvs and graphs
+* Creates any directories required but a file called "metadata.csv" should be made before running

+dataProcessing.py (ran by run.py): `python3 dataProcessing.py (module)`
-* Manipulates the data outputted by run.py and creates graphs.
+* Manipulates the data outputted by grade.js and outputs aggregated graphs

-* Current (and very much changing) graphs include:
+plot.py (ran by run.py): `python3 plot.py (module)`
+* Given the CSVs from dataProcessing.py, creates the following graphs:
   * Per grade:
     * Distribution, classroom completion per requirement, and classroom completion totals
   * Overall:
     * Classroom completion by grade and teacher/classroom
-    * Classroom completion by teacher
 * Graphs are grouped as PDFs in the graphs folder and saved individually as PNGs within graphs/pngs
-* *This file is currently undergoing modifications.
-A more complete description of this file will be added here once*

 webScrape.py (helper for run.py):
 * Scrapes the web for a scratch project, adding it to the folder json_files_by_studio and within the folder of its corresponding Studio
+* Files are named by the Scratch username of the user.
+If they the project has been remixed by a Scratch Encore account, it uses the username of the project that it was remixed from

 grade.js (helper for run.py):
 * Grades each json in a Studio directory (within json_files_by_studio)